Frequently Asked Questions

 Future programs will also include career development for mid-career scientists.

-What is the difference between this Academy and the specialist medical colleges?
+What is the difference between this Academy and the specialist medical colleges and medical research institutes?

 As the primary representative of health and medical sciences in Australia, the Academy has a very broad base.
 The Academy brings together individuals who may be members of Australia’s diverse specialist colleges and associations along with researchers and medical educators with a clinical and translational focus.